ICARA Disclosure

 The primary risk that CAM faces is created by market exposure and therefore, by definition, fluctuations in the value of assets under management and advice as a result of investment performance risk.
 CAM has always adopted a cautious approach with regard to the investment of client funds.
 It is the Directors’ view that in a majority of our multi-asset services, a real return on investments in excess of risk-free benchmarks is a preferable target to achieving riskier short-term gains, the fundamental objective being the preservation of clients’ capital.
 This strategy looks to provide steady organic growth which is sustainable in the long term.

 With the overall low risk appetite in mind, CAM has designed an appropriate control environment.
 This incorporates senior management arrangements, organisational structures, combined assurance framework, senior management reporting and monitoring systems, together with the necessary financial, operational, HR and IT/Project policies, procedures and systems.
-The resulting framework is reviewed at least annually by the RACC, a subcommittee of the Executive Committee, and by the Board, shortly thereafter, to ensure it is appropriate in the context of the Group’s material risk and stated risk appetite.
+The resulting framework is reviewed regularly by the RACC, a subcommittee of the Executive Committee, and by the Board, to ensure it is appropriate in the context of the Group’s material risk and stated risk appetite.

 CAM adopts a ‘top down’ and ‘bottom up’ approach to the identification of risks.
 CAM has identified the risks that could impact the ability of the business to meet its strategic objectives and these are reviewed against our risk appetite on an ongoing basis.
-The high risks are also reviewed as part of the business planning process each year.
 Risks can be further identified through CAM’s incident reporting programme.

 As part of our Risk Framework, CAM maintains a Risk Register.
 The Register is open to contribution from all staff and departments are expected to contribute to the understanding of risks for CAM as a whole.